OvinduWijethunge/spam_classifier_sub_module/README.md

-## ML-Model-Flask-Deployment
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+## SPAM COMMENTS DETECTING SUB MODULE
+This is sub module project for hate content filetring project (4th year research project)

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn,numpy,nltk, Pandas (for Machine Leraning Model) and Flask (for API) installed.

 ### Project Structure
 This project has four major parts :
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py - This contains code fot our Machine Learning model to predict spam comments absed on trainign data in 'commentData.csv' file.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py - This contains Flask APIs that receives comments details through GUI, computes the precited value based on our model and returns it.
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.
+3. templates - This folder contains the HTML template to allow user to enter "YOU TUBE VIDEO ID" and displays the predicted spam comments.

 ### Running the project

-type python app.py for start your server then copy the given url and paste it in your browser then input valid inputs and predict your salary
+type python app.py for start your server then copy the given url and paste it in your browser then input a youtube video id for getting ham comments